 2. The LIFT Model

-The LIFT model focuses on analyzing web and mobile experiences and developing solid A/B test hypotheses.
+focuses on analyzing web and mobile experiences and developing solid A/B test hypotheses.

 It utilizes six conversion factors for page visitor experience evaluation:

 The primary question the PIE framework aims to answer is: “Where should I test first?